Secure your WordPress sites with the Content Security Policy HTTP Header

 You can add custom CSP rules to your site.

-To do this, you'll need to enable CSP headers and use 'Manual Rules' option to add your custom rules.
-For example:
+To do this, you'll need to enable CSP headers and use 'Manual Rules' option to add your custom rules:

 Feel free to provide as many custom Content Security Policy rules as you need to.